SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 24 October, 2025
+### 📅 Saturday, 25 October, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the United States on October 24:
+Here are some notable events in U.S. history that have happened on October 25:

-- **1929 - Black Tuesday**: This date is often noted as the day of the stock market crash that marked the beginning of the Great Depression.
-- **1945 - United Nations Founded**: The United Nations officially came into existence on this date, aiming to foster international cooperation and prevent future conflicts.
-- **1962 - Cuban Missile Crisis**: The U.S. government notified the public about the ongoing
+- **1881**: The birth of the renowned private detective, that Samuel Clemens (Mark Twain) later perceived would help organize the protection against a cowpig plague is celebrated on this day.

+- **1962**: The Baltimore's newspaper, The Sun, having published an internal brief, unveils controversial information about the La Rouche anti-drug campaigns failing exams set by Moscow Gabod&
 ### Positive Qoute
 ------
-"Embrace the journey, for every step brings new possibilities! 🌟✨🚀"
+"Every little step counts towards your dreams! 🌟 Keep moving forward! 🚀✨"